Itachjw/itachjw.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Lecturer in the School of Computer Science of [Central China Normal University](https://english.ccnu.edu.cn/).
+I am currently a Lecturer in the [School of Computer Science](http://cs.ccnu.edu.cn/) of [Central China Normal University](https://english.ccnu.edu.cn/).
 I got my PhD from the School of Informatics, [Xiamen University](https://www.xmu.edu.cn/), Xiamen, China, in 2022, supervised by [Prof. Shaozi Li](https://imt.xmu.edu.cn/).

-I focus on using intellectual technologies to perceive, understand and express human emotions.
-In particular, I am interested in imbalance learning, weak label learning, information fusion.
-I am also interested in various machine learning applications in health care, bioinformatics, and human-computer interactio.
+We are the Multimodal Affective Computing Group, dedicated to leveraging intelligent technologies for the perception, comprehension, and expression of human emotions.
+We are also exploring the integration of affective computing into healthcare and human-computer interaction.
+Our group's focus is on two main aspects: First, we use machine learning techniques to address challenges such as data imbalance (including label and modality imbalance), weakly labeled data, and information fusion.
+Second, we are building a Large Language Model (LLM) based Multi-Agent system to solve real-world problems.

+We welcome students who are interested in affective computing and multi-intelligence collaboration research to join us.
 For undergraduate students, please check [本科生招生简章](http://itachjw.github.io/undergraduate).
 For postgraduate students, please check [硕士生招生简章](http://itachjw.github.io/postgraduate).

 ## Recent News
 * **Mar 13 2024**: One paper about person re-identification is accepted by ICME.